jthweb/ICPC-Resolver/README.md

     - `submissions.problemIndex`: Index of the problem.
     - `submissions.submitMinutes`: Time elapsed from the start of the contest until the submission in minutes.
     - `submissions.points`: 1 point for correct answers and 0 points for wrong answers.

+Two python files - `small_generate.py` and `large_generate.py` generate small or large example data for the resolver and exports them as `resolver.json` in the same directory.
+You can use this to generate example data for the resolver. (not the actual data)

+The python files only generate a simulated contest, with teams and other submissions artificially generated.

+For a real contest, please fill in the json file yourself using your contest data.
+(This web app does not use the `event-feed.json` format as done by the original ICPC resolver)

 #### Codeforces contest